 One of our greatest desires as a university is for you to find equitable employment as an alum.
 You will learn many skills while here that will help you reach this goal, but we often fail as teachers to explain how the skills taught in our class can be marketed to a larger audience.
-The following are just some of the skills you will gain in ENGL 2338.
+The following are just some of the skills you will gain in ENGL 3376.

-- Experience with professional communication, including the form and legal ramifications of emails, letters, and memos. - Knowledge of business reports and proposals for both internal and external audiences. - Familiarity with quantitative research, including best practices in the development of surveys and other data collection instruments. - Experience with project based workflow that requires task delegation.
+- Experience with professional communication, including MadCap Flare (one of the most used technical writing suites in the professional world). - Knowledge of business reports and proposals for both internal and external audiences. - Real world knowledge of the granting process, including quantitative research and grant writing . - Experience with project based workflow that requires task delegation. - Familiarity and practice with the a client based relationship.

-ENGL 2338 Catalogue Information and Class Objectives
+ENGL 3376 Catalogue Information and Class Objectives